pycom/pycom-documentation/content/tutorials/networks/lora/module-module.md

     - chapter/tutorials/lora/module-module
 ---

-This example shows how to connect two Pycode LoRa capable modules (nodes) via raw LoRa.
+This example shows how to connect two Pycom LoRa capable modules (nodes) via raw LoRa. **Node A** will continuously send a packet containing `Ping`.
+Once **Node B** receives such a packet, it will respond with `Pong`.
+You will see the count messages appear in the REPL.
+You can adapt this example to have mutual communication between two LoRa nodes.

 ## Node A